-Optimism helps managers to utilize their human capital by being motivated to "be their best" at work.
-Optimism prompts managers to perform effectively, even when the job challenges are monumental, and helps them to have the resilience needed to work through difficult situations when things go wrong (Seligman, 2002).
+Optimism helps principals to utilize their human capital by being motivated to "be their best."
+Optimism prompts principals to perform effectively, even when the job challenges are monumental, and helps them to have the resilience needed to work through difficult situations when things go wrong (Seligman, 2002).

-Resilience is composed of four characteristics.
-They are: (1) managers clearly accepting the harsh realities facing them in their jobs, including defeats; (2) finding meaning and learning from situations that go wrong; (3) having the uncanny ability to improvise and make do with whatever resources are at hand, as limited as they may be, to be effective; and (4) unwavering optimism (Coutu, 2010).
+Resilience is composed of four characteristics: (1) principals clearly accepting the harsh realities facing them in their jobs, including difficult and discouraging events; (2) finding meaning and learning from situations that are difficult; (3) having the uncanny ability to improvise and make do with whatever resources are at hand, as limited as they may be, to be effective; and (4) unwavering optimism (Coutu, 2010, p.
+52).

-Facing a harsh reality means a manager is realistic-but not pessimistic-about the difficulties and barriers that sometimes exist to accomplish an important task or goal at work.
-Such a manager creates an optimistic and positive attitude that allows for enduring and moving forward when things go wrong and not letting a defeat have a lasting effect on motivation.
+Facing a harsh reality means a principal is realistic-but not pessimistic-about the difficulties and barriers (e.g., finances and other resources) that sometimes exist to accomplish an important task or goal.
+Such a principal creates an optimistic and positive attitude that allows for enduring and moving forward when things go wrong and not letting negative events have a lasting effect on motivation.
 Remember that optimism is motivational and breeds a "can do" attitude, whereas pessimism leads to a lost sense of control and a "cannot do" attitude.

-The outward mindset manager does not view himself/herself as a victim in any difficult situation.
-Rather, she/he views the situation as a learning experience and is not overwhelmed by a defeat.
-When things go wrong, it is important for the manager to improvise and have alternative plans of action.
-Being resourceful during difficult times means the manager is constantly looking for immediate and additional resources by networking and even "calling in" favors.
-Throughout such times, the manager remains unequivocally optimistic.
+Outward mindset principals do not view themselves as a victim in difficult situations.
+Rather, they view the situation as a learning experience and are not overwhelmed by it.
+When things do not go according to plans, it is important for the principal to improvise and have alternative plans of action.
+Being resourceful during difficult times means the principal is constantly looking for immediate and additional resources by, for example, networking with other staff in the district.
+Throughout such times, the principal remains unequivocally optimistic.